c0mblasterR/c0mblasterR/README.md

 # Hi there, I'm Comblaster ... 🛠️

-> *"One dot wasn't enough.
-Two dots weren't enough.
-Not three, but four dots..."*
+> *"Learning is my happiness."*

-I am an enthusiast focused on the intersection of hardware and software, exploring the depths of system architecture and logic design.
+I am an enthusiast focused on the intersection of hardware and software, focused on systems, language design and low-level logic.

 ---